-PART 2-C - SUBMISSION OF THE 2022-2023 PRIMARY POSTSECONDARY PROGRAM OF STUDY
+PART 2-C. SUBMISSION OF THE 2023-2024 PRIMARY POSTSECONDARY PROGRAM OF STUDY

-Every year, in order to receive Perkins funding, all eligible recipients must submit one primary program of study that meets ALL state requirements (Section 134(b)(2); see law requirements in Appendix I and POS template in Appendix D).
+Every year, in order to receive Perkins funding, all eligible recipients must submit one primary program of study that meets ALL state requirements (Section 134(b)(2); see law requirements in Appendix I and Program of Study Template in Appendix D).

-This section includes the completion of the 2022-2023 Perkins V Program of Study Template, as described below.
+This section requires completion of the 2023-2024 Perkins V Program of Study Template, as described below.